navyansh007/projects/multiverse-html5-photo-gallery/step1/Instructions.md

    * the first two digits `24` represent the intensity of red
    * the next two digits `26` represent the intensity of Green
    * the last two digits `29` represent the intensity of Blue

+Now that we setup the basic boilerplate code and linked the `style.css` file with the `index.html` file, let's move on to the next step and create the HTML